 General aviation has a large role in engineering Ohio’s success.
 The “Buckeye State” links the northeastern United States to the Midwest, which is an asset that affects economic growth and national expansion.
 Ohio sees plenty of cargo and commercial aviation traffic due to the fact that transportation is one of the largest contributors to the state’s economy.
-Slack & Davis understands the vital role aviation plays in the Midwest state’s livelihood.
+Slack Davis Sanger understands the vital role aviation plays in the Midwest state’s livelihood.
 Their legal management

 Aerospace and Ohio Aviation